NGaikwad99/CompTIASecPlus-Prep/All modules.md

 * Bluetooth-enabled devices can be used to ensure that unauthorized individuals are not permitted into the network.

 #### Open service ports
-It is essential to ensure that only necessary and secure ports are open at all times.
-Insecure ports may be able to provide attackers with the opportunity to remotely access the systems and/or load malicious files into them.
+* Ensure that only necessary and secure ports are open at all times.
+* Insecure ports may provide attackers with the opportunity to remotely access the systems and/or load malicious files into them.
 Port is a 16-bit number ranging from 0 to 65535 that is used for communication at the Transport layer.
 The port number used for the communication depends on the associated application or protocol.
-* Well-known ports: 0-1023
+* **Well-known ports**: 0-1023
-* Registered ports: 1024-49151
+* **Registered ports**: 1024-49151
-* Dynamic ports: 49152-65535
+* **Dynamic ports**: 49152-65535

 | Protocol | Port Number | TCP/UDP | Description |
 | ------ | ------ | ------ | ------ |